justinjhendrick/lunar_lander/README.md

 Up and down increase and decrease thrust.
 Spacebar turns on your thruster.

+## Computer Pilot
+`$ ./lunar_lander -c` enables the computer controlled pilot.
+You don't play, just watch the flight computer do its work.

 ## Attribution
 All files except `UbuntuMono-R.ttf` are under Creative Commons Attribution (CC BY).
 See `COPYING` for more details